Education and Community

 Young Artists Lunchtime Recital series

-All local schools are invited to apply for free tickets to any of the seven Young Artists Lunchtime Recital series concerts at the Corn Exchange.
+All local schools are invited to apply for free tickets to any of the Young Artists Lunchtime Recital series concerts at the Corn Exchange.
 Tickets are allocated on a first-come, first-served basis.
 Please contact Jane Pickering for further information.

 Details of these free opportunities will be sent to all schools in advance; however places are limited and are reserved on a first-come, first-served basis.
 Please contact Jane Pickering on 01635 528766 or email [email protected] for further information.